Kandale, DR Congo

 Culture

 The largest cultural group living in the Kandale community is the Bapende or Pende.
 The Pende people traditionally speak their own language, Kipende, which is part of the Central Bantu group of languages.
-The Pende are particularly known for their traditional dances and art, which is complex and includes traditional masks “Mingaji” with fully body suit made out of raffia.
+The Pende are particularly known for their traditional dances and art, which is a complex art form and includes traditional masks called “Mingaji” with fully body suit made out of raffia.
 These dances are associated with initiation rituals.
-In traditional Pende society there was no centralized political authority and communities were organized around extended family groups rather than through chiefly authority.

 The number of people who consider themselves to be ethnically Pende is estimated at more than 250,000.
 Their culture has survived since ancient times through periods of conquest by other tribes and through centuries of the slave trade and colonization by Belgium from 1887 to 1960.
 They have gone through long periods of hardship including war, hunger, and disease.